brycie-boy/The_Cosmos/In the Buddha’s Words An Anthology of Discourses From the Pali Canon Chapter IX. SHINING THE LIGHT OF WISDOM.md

 - Highlight(pink) - Location 5318
 “the instructed noble disciple,” having seen with wisdom the selfless nature of the aggregates, no longer regards the aggregates as a self or the belongings of a self.

+- Highlight(pink) - Location 5887
+“The four great elements, monk, are the cause and condition for the manifestation of the form aggregate.
+Contact is the cause and condition for the manifestation of the feeling aggregate, the perception aggregate, and the volitional formations aggregate.
+Name-and-form is the cause and condition for the manifestation of the consciousness aggregate.”
+(from Samyutta Nikaya 22: 82, abridged; 100–103 = Majjhima Nikaya 109, abridged; III 15–19)

+- Highlight(pink) - Location 5890
+“Here, monk, the uninstructed worldling ... regards form as self, or self as possessing form, or form as in self, or self as in form.
+He regards feeling as self ... perception as self ... volitional formations as self ... consciousness as self, or self as possessing consciousness, or consciousness as in self, or self as in consciousness.
+That is how identity view comes to be.”
+(from Samyutta Nikaya 22: 82, abridged; 100–103 = Majjhima Nikaya 109, abridged; III 15–19)

+- Highlight(pink) - Location 5900
+“The pleasure and joy, monk, that arise in dependence on form: this is the gratification in form.
+That form is impermanent, suffering, and subject to change: this is the danger in form.
+The removal and abandonment of desire and lust for form: this is the escape from form.
+The pleasure and joy that arise in dependence on feeling ... in dependence on perception ... in dependence on volitional formations ... in dependence on consciousness:
+(from Samyutta Nikaya 22: 82, abridged; 100–103 = Majjhima Nikaya 109, abridged; III 15–19)

+- Highlight(pink) - Location 5908
+“Any kind of form whatsoever, monk, whether past, future, or present, internal or external, gross or subtle, inferior or superior, far or near—one sees all form as it really is with correct wisdom thus: ‘This is not mine, this I am not, this is not my self.’
+“Any kind of feeling whatsoever … Any kind of perception whatsoever ...
+Any kind of volitional formations whatsoever . . .
+Any kind of consciousness whatsoever, whether past, future, or present, internal or external, gross or subtle, inferior or superior, far or near—one sees all consciousness as it really is with correct wisdom thus: ‘This is not mine, this I am not, this is not my self.’
+“When one knows and sees thus, monk, then in regard to this body with consciousness and in regard to all external signs, I-making, mine-making, and the underlying tendency to conceit no longer occur within.”
+(from Samyutta Nikaya 22: 82, abridged; 100–103 = Majjhima Nikaya 109, abridged; III 15–19)

 - Highlight(pink) - Location 5319
 Adopting any of these views is a cause of anxiety and distress.
 It is also a leash that keeps us bound to the round of rebirths—see above,

 ___

+- Highlight(pink) - Location 5916
+The Characteristic of Nonself

 - Highlight(pink) - Location 5321
 All the defilements ultimately stem from ignorance, which thus lies at the bottom of all suffering and bondage.
 Ignorance weaves a net of three delusions around the aggregates.
 These delusions are the notions that the five aggregates are permanent, a source of true happiness, and a self.
 The wisdom needed to break the spell of these delusions is the insight into the five aggregates as impermanent (anicca), suffering (dukkha), and nonself (anattā).
 This is called the direct knowledge of the three characteristics of existence (tilakkhaṇa).